 In Android 9 Pie, Google introduced a user preference for a dark mode (by default based on the wallpaper, but also user-togglable) that set some parts of the system UI to a darker style.
 Some first-party apps like the dialer and Messages also followed this style, while other apps like the keyboard and Google News would switch to their own dark style when Battery Saver was on to save power on OLED screens.

-In Android 10 Q, Google is shipping this much more prominently as “Dark Theme,” along with extensive guidelines for app developers on how to support it.
+In Android 10 Q, Google is shipping this much more prominently as a user-togglable “Dark Theme,” along with extensive guidelines for app developers on how to support it.
 It’s now a quick toggle (just like turning on/off WiFi or Night Light), and those apps plus almost all aspects of the OS all respond accordingly.
-For consistency, Battery Saver now also toggles the Dark Theme on, meaning apps don’t have to try and support both cases—if they support Dark Theme, they’ll go dark for Battery Saver as well.
+OEMs can also choose if Battery Saver automatically toggles the Dark Theme on (i.e. for power saving on OLED displays), and Google does so on the flagship Pixel line of phones.
+This means apps don’t have to try and support both cases—if they support Dark Theme, they’ll go dark for Battery Saver as well.
 Developers are heavily encouraged to listen to this preference, and respond accordingly.
 They can opt into using the toolkit’s built-in dark style and build off of it with their own custom styling.

 Android also includes a sort of “smart invert” option in the toolkit that inverts the brightness but not colors or images, and developers can use that as a starting point for their own dark style if they choose.